 This Summit will also act as a launch pad for the youth movement to the road to RIO+20.
 It provided an opportunity to showcase Africa’s work on environmental conservation and highlight regional challenges.

-• Develop a statement that would go through to the UNFCCC COP17 and beyond focussing on addressing climate change adaptation in and for Africa.
+- Develop a statement that would go through to the UNFCCC COP17 and beyond focusing on addressing climate change adaptation in and for Africa.

 Some of the issues to be discussed, include how the youth can influence policies that ensure that consumers are more carbon conscious; how a green economy works; best practices for renewable energy development; creating employment opportunities in the green industry and how to make worthwhile energy efficient choices as well as innovative energy ideas and programme development.

 Africa continues to struggle

 The Regional Director of UNEP in Africa, Mounkaila Goumandakoye said: